 State law changed effective Dec.
 1, 2013 allowing for the purchase of 1-year, 3-year or permanent dog tags.
 Those wishing to purchase a 3-year tag ($42) or a permanent tag ($140) should do so directly through the Auditor's Office.
 Only 1-year tags may be purchased Online or through our agents.

-If you have not licensed your dog yet, either click on the dog icon at left to purchase your tags Online or print the application available above and mail in with your payment to:
+If you have not licensed your dog yet, click here to purchase your tags Online or print the application available above and mail in with your payment to:

 Butler County Auditor

 If your dog has lost its tag, duplicate tags are available for purchase from the Auditor's Office.
 Due to a change in state law, as of 5/22/2012 duplicate tags increased to $5 each.
 You can photocopy your original receipt, so that we have your tag number.
 Include $5 with that copy and send that along with a self addressed stamped envelope to the address above.
 Or you can come in and get one in person, it will only take a few minutes.

 If you have any further questions please feel free to contact us at (513) 887-3043.

 If you have given away or sold a dog that has a current license, you can transfer the license to the new owner.
 Due to a change in state law, as of 5/22/2012 the cost to transfer a dog license increased to $5.
 There is a form listed above that you can fill in and mail to our office.

 Loss of a Beloved Pet